-“One of the most eloquent barristers at the Extradition Bar.”
+“…both a very fair prosecutor and a tenacious defender.”
 “His approach to work is meticulous, he is thoroughly prepared and he’s good with clients.”
-“A really smooth advocate.”Chambers and Partners 2017
+“A really smooth advocate.”Chambers and Partners 2019

 Ben has conducted cases at all levels, including twice before the Supreme Court.
 He is extremely thorough and well prepared.
 His written work is of the highest quality.
 Ben has a great deal of experience of dealing with difficult cases, often involving vulnerable clients and witnesses.